-Yesterday was the shortest day of 2016 and marks the winter solstice, which occurs on the latest dawn of the year at the moment when the sun is at its lowest point in the sky.
+21st December will the shortest day of 2017 and marks the winter solstice, which occurs on the latest dawn of the year at the moment when the sun is at its lowest point in the sky.

 The annual event celebrates the point where the North Pole is tilted exactly 23.5 degrees away from the sun and happens at the same moment around world.

-As a result of the north of Earth leaning away from the Sun, December 22 sees the fewest hours of sunlight in one day.
-The exact moment of this year’s solstice took place at 10.44am in the UK with the sun not rising until at 08:04am on Wednesday morning.
+As a result of the north of Earth leaning away from the Sun, December 21st sees the fewest hours of sunlight in one day.
+The sun will rise in the UK at around 08.04 GMT and set at 15.54 GMT.

 The winter solstice happens every year when the Sun reaches its most southerly declination of -23.5 degrees.
 In other words, when the North Pole is tilted furthest – 23.5 degrees – away from the Sun, delivering the fewest hours of sunlight of the year.